 • Maintain confidentiality of the children we support, our schools, our team of staff and fellow volunteers.

-• Enable us to secure two sufficient, appropriate references.
+• Enable us to secure two appropriate references.

 • Advise us of any changes to your health that could affect your volunteering within two weeks of diagnosis.